-The exceptional SNR of the DAC5682Z enables a dual-cable modem termination system (CMTS) or video on demand (VOD) QAM transmitter in excess of the stringent DOCSIS specification, with >74 dBc and 75 dBc in the adjacent and alternate channels.
+The exceptional SNR of the DAC5681Z enables a cable modem termination system (CMTS) or video on demand (VOD) QAM transmitter in excess of the stringent DOCSIS specification, with >74 dBc and 75 dBc in the adjacent and alternate channels.

-Refer to Figure 50 for an example Dual Channel Real IF Output Radio - this signal chain is nearly identical to a typical system using the DAC5682Z for a cost optimized dual channel two QAM transmitter.
-A GC5016 would take four separate symbol rate inputs and provide pulse shaping and interpolation to ~ 128 MSPS.
-The four QAM carriers would be combined into two groups of two QAM carriers with intermediate frequencies of approximately 30 MHz to 40 MHz.
-The GC5016 would output two real data streams to one DAC5682Z through an FPGA for CMOS to LVDS translation.
-The DAC5682Z would function as a dual-channel device and provide 2x or 4x interpolation to increase the frequency of the 2nd Nyquist zone image.
-The two signals are then output through the two DAC outputs, through a transformer and to an RF upconverter.
+See Figure 48 for an example IF Output Radio - this signal chain is nearly identical to a typical system using the DAC5681Z for a cost optimized two QAM transmitter.
+A GC5016 would accept two separate symbol rate inputs and provide pulse shaping and interpolation to ~ 128 MSPS.
+The two QAM carriers would be combined into two groups of two QAM carriers with intermediate frequencies of approximately 30 MHz to 40 MHz.
+The GC5016 would output data to the DAC5681Z through an FPGA for CMOS to LVDS translation.
+The DAC5681Z would provide 2x or 4x interpolation to increase the frequency of the 2nd Nyquist zone image.
+The signal is then output through a transformer and to an RF upconverter.